-(a) Instructor pilot will initiate a practice forced landing at night by reducing the throttle.
+(1) The instructor pilot initiates a practice forced landing at night by a definite reduction of power.

-(b) Student will immediately lower the collective pitch to maintain rotor rpm in the green and simultaneously apply sufficient antitorque pedal to trim the aircraft.
-Student will turn on and adjust the search and/or landing lights and continue as in a normal forced landing.
+(2) Student immediately lowers the collective pitch to maintain rotor rpm in the green, while simultaneously applying sufficient antitorque pedal to trim the aircraft, switches on and adjusts landing and/or search light, and continues as in a normal forced landing procedure.